LehanDong/lehanproject/README.md

 ## Contents

 ### 1) `Python-Sample.ipynb`
-**Carbon Credit Retirements: Market Dynamics and Institutional Drivers — Jul 2025**
+**Carbon Credit Retirements: Market Dynamics and Institutional Drivers**
 - **What it does:** Uses log-linear regression on 10,000+ project-level observations to identify determinants of carbon credit retirements.
 - **Key findings:** Compliance markets retire ~198% more credits than voluntary markets; volumes increased ~358% after the Paris Agreement; effects vary by project type, registry, and country, underscoring institutional drivers.
 - **Stack:** Python 3.10+, `pandas`, `numpy`, `statsmodels`, `matplotlib`.